Middle East / House Blend

 Hawaij is essential to the cuisine of Yemen and is also very popular in Israel.
-In both countries it is used liberally as a rub prior to grilling meat, poultry, seafood and vegetables like eggplant.
-It is also used as an all purpose seasoning and may end up in just about anything from soups and stews to sauces and rice.
-The Beduoin of the Sinai even use it as dip (like Dukka) for fresh bread.
-Try our recipe for Heavenly Hawaij Soup.
-Made from Tellicherry black pepper, caraway, cardamom, turmeric and saffron.
-This blend is salt free.
+In both countries, it is used liberally as a rub prior to grilling meat, poultry, seafood and vegetables like eggplant.
+It is also used as an all-purpose seasoning and may end up in just about anything from soups and stews to sauces and rice.
+The Beduoin of the Sinai even use it as dip, like Dukkah, for fresh bread.

 Peppercorn - Black, Nigella, Turmeric, Cardamom, Cumin, Caraway, and Saffron

 Try with Heavenly Hawaij Mushroom Soup